-Firm Energy and Non-Firm Energy Characteristics
+Firm Energy and Non-Firm Energy

-To better understand how the customer-generators differ from firm market transactions, it is helpful to understand some key aspects of firm market transactions.
-At present, most firm market transactions reflect a limited set of market products such as:
+To better understand how the customer-generators differ from firm wholesale energy purchases or sales, it is helpful to understand some key aspects of firm wholesale energy transactions.
+At present, most firm wholesale energy transactions reflect a limited set of market products such as:

-- Blocks of hours at a constant volume, typically Heavy Load Hours (HLH), Light Load Hours (LLH), or all hours. - Monthly products (covering every day in a month) are available prior to the start of a month, while transactions for individual days are only available a day or two before delivery. - Typically traded in increments of 25 MW.
+- Blocks of hours at a constant amount, typically Heavy Load Hours (HLH), Light Load Hours (LLH), or all hours. - Monthly products (covering every day in a month) are available prior to the start of a month, while transactions for individual days are only available a day or two before delivery. - Typically traded in in blocks of 25 MW. - Only a few locations have many buyers and sellers, such as Mid-Columbia or Palo Verde.
+There is a small number of buyers and sellers at most locations, and those buyers and sellers may not be interested in buying or selling a specific product. - Such market products are considered firm because the seller is subject to costs for damages if it fails to provide deliveries as agreed.